Library News Archive From May 2026

 Claremont

-Bay Area Book Fest:
+Bay Area Book Fest: Saturday, May 30 at Central

-Bay Area Book Festival YouthLit takes over the library!
+Bay Area Book Festival YouthLit takes over the library.

 The festival’s ever-popular YouthLit returns and will feature programs on Saturday, May 30, at Central, as well as on two dedicated stages on Sunday, May 31, in the Martin Luther King Jr. Civic Center Park.